voodoos/ppx_deriving_jsont/README.md

 `ppx_deriving_jsont` is a [PPX deriver](https://ocaml-ppx.github.io/ppxlib/ppxlib/driver.html#def_derivers) that generates [Jsont](https://erratique.ch/software/jsont) descriptions of OCaml types.
-Jsont allows for a lot of flexibility and precision when writing mappings between OCaml values and JSON: this PPX does not purposes to be a completely automatic replacement for manual bindings but rather a tool to help generate tedious parts of the bindings that can be mix-and-matched with carefully user-written descriptions when that is necessary.
+Jsont allows for a lot more flexibility and precision when writing mappings between OCaml values and JSON.
+This PPX does not purposes to be a completely automatic replacement for manual bindings but rather a tool to help generate tedious parts of the bindings that can be mix-and-matched with carefully user-written descriptions when that is necessary.